AntonBudovey/sellbuy/README.md

    This command will:
     - Build the Docker image (if required).
-    - Pull any necessary dependencies.
+    - import and start postgres db container
     - Start the containers as defined in the `docker-compose.yaml` file.